ChandraLKaikala/retail-ai-free-edition/RetailAI_EndToEnd_Lakehouse/README.md

 07_runtime_validation
 ```

 Start with `00_START_HERE_FREE_EDITION.py` for the project walkthrough.
-After the core pipeline is initialized, use `AGENT_CHAT.py` to interact with the retail agent.
+After the core pipeline is initialized, use `RESULTS_DASHBOARD.py` to review batch, ML, quality, agent, and realtime results, and use `AGENT_CHAT.py` to interact with the retail agent.

 Do **not** execute `06B_lakeflow_pipeline_source.py` as a normal notebook.
 It imports `pyspark.pipelines` and is designed to run in Lakeflow pipeline context.